 THE ORIGINAL PROJECT

 Stories of Solidarity aims to showcase the strength and resilience that exists when BIPOC communities unite These stories exist throughout our history but are not widely known to the public.
 Our project recognizes that we have shared experiences of systemic racism in this country and implores us to understand that we are stronger together.

 We aim to gather stories of solidarity within the BIPOC communities in Colorado, share these stories and those found throughout history with BIPOC artists and creatives to educate them, and promote and share these stories with the wider community - both online and in-person.

-The team behind this grassroots project is Joie Ha, Courtney Ozaki, Stephanie Tanny, and Bruce Tetsuya - several Asian American leaders that grew up in Denver, Colorado.
+The original team behind this grassroots project was Joie Ha, Courtney Ozaki, Stephanie Tanny, and Bruce Tetsuya - several Asian American leaders that grew up in Denver, Colorado.

 We were discouraged by the rising tensions between communities that are often highlighted by the media, and continue to endeavor to change the narrative.
 This program partners with other organizations that have similar values and interests.
 We are still always seeking to diversify our team to include other BIPOC community leaders and creatives - please reach-out to us if you are interested in being a part of this work: firstname.lastname@example.org.